 How do I Apply?

-For connections in the City of Raleigh planning jurisdiction, applications should be made through Development Services.
+For connections in the City of Raleigh planning jurisdiction, applications should be made through Planning and Development Department.

-- Applications are submitted through the Online Development Portal.
+- Applications are submitted through the Permit and Development Portal.
 Applications can be submitted by the applicant, or the applicant’s contractor.